-Contrary to popular assumptions, CPS has the burden of proof to show that your children actually are at risk if they go home with you.
+Contrary to popular assumptions, CPS has the burden of proof to show that your children are at risk if they go home with you.
 If you have carefully documented all your interactions with CPS, our skilled lawyer can use this to prove how the investigation is inaccurate and unjust.

 We know how difficult it is to stay calm in such an emotional situation.
-However, by keeping a level head through the challenges, your testimony can be an even greater assurance of your ability to take care of your children.
+However, by keeping a level head through the challenges, your testimony can be even greater assurance of your ability to take care of your children.

 The moment you have a suspicion that Child Protective Services is trying to investigate your family, you need to act quickly.
-Your first course of action should be to contact our knowledgeable CPS defense lawyer in Longview at The Hollwarth Law Firm, PLLC.
+Your first course of action should be to contact our knowledgeable CPS defense lawyer practicing family law in Longview at The Hollwarth Law Firm, PLLC.

 Usually, CPS will require an emergency hearing in three days or an adversary hearing at a maximum of two weeks, so time is of the essence.

 Full of knowledge and compassion and gets the job done.- Sarah P.

 Awesome attorney with a good heart.- Betsy B.

 She not only exceeded my personal expectations but went far and beyond to make sure my own case was handled in a very professional & timely matter.- Angela

 Ms. Hollwarth kept her word, was very friendly and courteous and was able to get the process handled in a timely manner.- Blake